IanFeldman/simple-hdl/README.md

 ## Usage:
 ### Modules
 Write your code in .module files.
 A `top.module` file is required and this is the entry point of the simulation.
 To run the application do:
 ```
 ./simple-hdl [module directory] [clock speed]
 ```
 where `[module directory]` is the folder containing all of your .module files and `[clock speed]` is the clock period in milliseconds (fixed 50% duty cycle).

 ### Module Syntax
+#### Parameters
-Each module may have inputs, outputs, and logic variables.
-These are called _parameters_.
+Each module may have input, output, and logic variables called parameters.
 Inputs are set by previous modules while logics and outputs are updated by the module itself.
 Logic variables are always initialized to either a one or a zero.
-Parameters can be created as follows:
+Parameters can be defined as follows:
 ```
 input [name]
 output [name]